Insights

 Local SERP Anatomy

-Being able to look at the SERP and tell the difference between the types of results is key.
+Being able to look at the Search Engine Result Pages (SERP) and tell the difference between the types of results is key.
 For the majority of businesses, local search results consist of ‘local pack’ and ‘organic’ local results, but you may also see local service ads for some searches.

 • Local Pack